How can a church keep going financially when we don't meet and aren't able to take up an offering?

 - Be sure to ask that with it that they send along with a brief note of how they are doing and any practical or prayer requests they might have.

 - Respond back to them when they return their gift.
 Call or have some pre-printed postcards ready to go.
 Thank them and comment on their prayer request and/or respond to their need.

 This is a tremendous amount of work

 Yes, it is.
 But these are extraordinary times requiring extraordinary measures to care for our flocks, who are scattered and might be afraid, as well as to keep the church strong so they will have a home to come back to.

 Technology is a wonderful resource and giving online and streaming services are fantastic tools, but if we want to truly meet the needs of our congregation we need to communicate through all the media channels available to us.

 The computer is only one of them.
-Don't forget to print and the mail service to reach all the people in your congregation.
+Don't forget to create printed materials and use the mail service to reach all the people in your congregation.